bitcraze/crazyflie-clients-python/docs/installation/install.md

 To use Crazyradio you will have to [install the drivers](https://www.bitcraze.io/documentation/repository/crazyradio-firmware/master/building/usbwindows/)

-### Mac
+### macOS

-The Client requires MacOS 11 (Big Sur) or more recent.
+The Client requires macOS 11 (Big Sur) or more recent.
 It works both on x86 and Apple-silicon macs.

 The client works both with the Apple-provided python3 (as long as it is python >= 3.8), and with python installed with brew.